openeuropa/oe_authentication/README.md

 docker-compose exec web ./vendor/bin/behat
 ```

-#### Authenticating using the EULogin Mock Service
+#### Authenticating using the EU Login Mock Server

-EULogin Mock Service container replicates the [EU Login](https://ecas.ec.europa.eu/cas/about.html) service.
+The EU Login Mock Server container replicates the [EU Login](https://ecas.ec.europa.eu/cas/about.html) service.

-To be able to interact with the EULogin Mock Service container you need to add the internal container
+To be able to interact with the EU Login Mock Server container you need to add the internal container
 hostname to the hosts file in your _OS_.

 ```bash